How Mobile Apps are becoming the next big thing in Education?

 Having established a strong case on why apps can truly transform the way students in rural areas can learn, it is to be noted that learning through app is not intended to be a unique educational method but rather to complement the other areas of studies such as class, multimedia videos, books etc.

-At iDream Education, through our learning management system, we continuously capture student wise tablet usage and learning data across all our TABLAB locations.
+At iDream Education, through our learning management system, we continuously capture student-wise tablet usage and learning data across all our iPrep Digital Library– TABLAB implementation locations.
 When we look at the data for the type of content viewed by the students, apps have always held the highest percentage.
 And the same is true for all the year round.
-When we look at the rural education ecosystem, the biggest challenge is to make the child engage with the learning process and have fun while doing it.
+When we look at the rural education ecosystem, the biggest challenge is to make the child engage with learning.
+It is important for them to have fun while doing it.
 How do we ensure that a child proactively wants to learn?
 Because that is one feeling which can bring about the transformation which we are all seeking.

-Clearly, fun and engaging learning applications will form the pivot around which the fundamentals of personalised and life-shaping learning will be centred.
+Clearly, fun and engaging learning applications will form the pivot.
+Around that, the fundamentals of personalised and life-shaping learning will be centred.

 How do you think children around you are reacting to learning through mobile applications?